-We offer high-technology services that provide scientific data used when designing projects involving the injection of CO2 into oil fields.
-In our laboratories, we study how CO2 interacts with other fluids in the reservoir as well as how the CO2 mobilizes residual oil within the reservoir.
+We offer high-technology services that provide scientific data used when designing projects involving the injection of CO_2 into oil fields.
+In our laboratories, we study how CO_2 interacts with other fluids in the reservoir as well as how the CO_2 mobilizes residual oil within the reservoir.
 This provides at least two benefits which help the environment:

-- First, CO2 can be captured from industrial complexes and injected into oil fields, effectively sequestering the CO2 underground and reducing the amount of CO2 emitted into the atmosphere; and - Second, using CO2 as a miscible gas enhances the ultimate recovery from an existing field and reduces the need to drill more exploratory wells (which are more energy intensive and carbon emitting than existing wells) in search of the same amount of resources already available in an established well.
+- First, CO2 can be captured from industrial complexes and injected into oil fields, effectively sequestering the CO2 underground and reducing the amount of CO2 emitted into the atmosphere; and - Second, the CO2, once injected into the reservoir, can improve the recovery rate of hydrocarbons from the reservoir, making the reservoir as efficient as possible by minimizing the amount of hydrocarbons trapped within that reservoir.